-The front and rear lens elements are fluorine-coated for easier cleaning and for preventing dust and drips from adhering in the first place.
+The front and rear lens elements are fluorine-coated for easier cleaning and to prevent dust and drips from adhering in the first place.

 You will immediately recognize the ultra-high-quality construction when you pick up this lens.

-The RF 1200 can easily be handheld for reasonable periods, but a 7.4 lb (3340g) lens is not light for this use.
+The RF 1200 can easily be handheld for reasonable periods, but a 7.4 lb (3340g) lens is not light for use in this manner.

 The size of this lens garners attention.
 You look like you belong in some venues, and you will stand out in others.
 You'll get over the latter.
-Regarding the former, I find a lens such at this one gaining me entrance to locations in venues that I would otherwise have been restricted from.
+Regarding the former, I find a lens such as this one gains me entrance to locations in venues that I would otherwise have been restricted from.